-KUDOS and JED
+KUDOS

-KUDOS and Job Explorer Database (JED) are two software programmes that support the pupils in preparation for this process.
+KUDOS is a software programme that supports pupils in preparation for this process.
 All Year 9 pupils are accessing this support through their ICT lessons.

 Careers Advisor

 Year 9 pupils have access to an experienced and well qualified Careers Advisor who can help with all aspects of the curriculum pathways process and provide information and advice about future pathways.
 Erica Draper is in school every Friday and takes her meetings in N9.
 Additional dates are being provided over the half term to ensure any pupil who wants a careers appointment can have one.